-Many SaaS tools work with a free trial period or with a freemium model, where users can use the functions to a limited extent, but have to pay to purchase extras.
+Many SaaS tools operate on a free trial or freemium model, where users can use limited functionality but must pay to purchase extras.

-Your user onboarding can be a decisive factor here, as it has a decisive influence on whether the users understand the tool in its completeness and use it meaningfully for their challenges - and also how easy it is for them to do so.
+Your user onboarding can be a decisive factor here, as it has a significant influence on whether users understands the tool in its completeness and uses it meaningfully for their challenges - and also how easy it is for them to do so.
 The easier it is to use, the more likely users will enjoy it and achieve what they set out to do when they registered.

 You relieve your customer support

-This not only prevents frustration on the part of your users, but also relieves your support at the same time.
+This not only prevents your users from becoming frustrated, but also relieves your support staff.
 This saves you resources that can be used for the further development of your product.

-You increase the confidence of the users in your product.
+You increase the confidence of users in your product

 People are more likely to trust you if they understand what you have to offer them - and user onboarding helps them do just that.
 If this is clearly understandable, detailed and professionally prepared, it increases the perceived seriousness of your company.
 And it also strengthens the belief that the tool has a future and will be continuously available and developed.